Trolley Optimisation for Loading Printed Circuit Board Components: Trolley optimisation: a case study

-Thus, the TOP is a problem of finding minimum number of trolleys and stackers of common capacities to load PCB components of different sizes to build a set of PCBs in an assembly line, subject to constraint that number of trolleys/stackers needed to build each PCB is less than or equal to assembly line capacity.
-The problem of assigning components to trolleys and to stackers are exactly similar and dependent only in terms of capacity of assembly line, e.g., suppose a PCB is build on an assembly line with a capacity of 16 trolleys.
-If the PCB needs two stackers then remaining components has to be loaded onto 14 trolleys as two spaces are occupied by stackers (stacker and trolley occupy equal space on assembly line).
-This information is available before solving the problem and can be pre-computed and so the problem of trolley and stacker assignments can be solved independently.
-Thus, a single and smaller MILP model is developed to solve both the problems.
-For the sake of mathematical simplicity, we discuss and develop model for only trolley assignment (see Subsec.~\ref{subsec_problem_formulation}), as the same model can be used for stacker assignment.
-Moreover, we call the problem as TOP because it is mainly about trolley assignment as stacker assignment problem is trivial due small scale of the problem.
+Thus, the TOP aims to find a minimum number of trolleys and stackers of common capacities to load a given set of PCB components of varying sizes (measured by the number of slots required) to build a set of PCBs in an assembly line, subject to the constraint that the total number of trolleys and stackers used for each PCB must not exceed the assembly line capacity (referred as maximum trolley limit).
+The assignment of components to trolleys and to stackers are exactly similar and are solely dependent on the assembly line capacity.
+For instance, suppose a PCB is built on an assembly line with a capacity of 16 trolleys.
+If a PCB requires two stackers, the remaining components must be loaded onto 14 trolleys, as two spaces are occupied by stackers (a stacker and a trolley occupy equal space on the assembly line).
+This information can be determined in advance based on the PCBs to be manufactured as we can precompute if we need stackers.
+Leveraging this structural characteristic, the problem is decomposed into two smaller and independent sub-problems: trolley assignment and stacker assignment.
+Consequently, a single, smaller MILP model is developed to address both assignments.
+For simplicity, we primarily focus on the trolley assignment (refer to Subsection \ref{subsec_problem_formulation}), as the stacker assignment is trivial due to the manageable scale of the problem.

-In the development of model for the problem, we have made the following assumptions. \begin{itemize} \item Capacity of each trolley is same, i.e., 33 slots and that of each stacker is 30 slots. \item Each component is loaded onto only one trolley/stacker, for easy traceability, in an assembly line. \item Different trolley loading setups does not make significant difference in the operation of the assembly line and is not relevant in this problem. \end{itemize}
+In the development of a model for the problem, we have made the following assumptions. \begin{itemize} \item Capacity of each trolley is the same, i.e., 33 slots and that of each stacker is 30 slots. \item Each component is loaded onto only one trolley/stacker, for easy traceability, in an assembly line. \item Different trolley loading setups do not make a significant difference in the operation of the assembly line and are not relevant to this problem. \end{itemize}